wario-land/steaks/doc/rom_hacking_docs.md

 * Overworld passage connections: 0x086392D0 + (i * 4), values starting from 0x00: Entry, Emerald, Ruby, Topaz, Sapphire, Pyramid, Sound Room,
 * Starting from 0x083F7828 there are (u32, gfx pointer) pairs.
 Have no idea what they do.
 * Collectible appearances (?) -> 16 x u16 per map, for HoH screen 3 starts at 0x083F8978
+* Starting from 0x083B14F0 there are 32 bytes long records.
+Connected somehow to the entities.

 - *xnagytibor*